It is the fastest week in media, ladies and gentlemen.

 Right.

-But um I think that's what's gonna happen.
+But I think that's what's going to happen.

-This whole thing's gonna crash, the Obamacare, all this all the all this stuff's gonna just pretty much cease to exist, and then they'll have to unravel everything later on and figure out what happened.
+This whole thing is going to crash, the Obamacare, all this stuff's going to just pretty much cease to exist, and then they'll have to unravel everything later on and figure out what happened.

-Oh yeah, because what I what I'm saying is that if people run scared, there's gonna be no record of what went wrong when everything does crash.
+Oh, yeah, because what I'm saying is that if people run scared, there's going to be no record of what went wrong when everything does crash.

-Give tell me how things are gonna crash.
+Tell me how things are going to crash.

-This everything that they've ever put in place, all these social programs, all the stuff that they said was gonna make things better, it's nothing's worked.
+Everything that they've ever put in place, all these social programs, all the stuff that they said wasn't going to make things better, nothing's worked.

 I mean, they're nowhere near crashing.